MandSolo/tiny-react-calculator/README.md

-continuing on from fe1 tiny react apps
+Continuing on from fe1 tiny react apps

 Build a Calculator app that replicates the functionality and looks of your operating system's calculator.
 You could head into scientific territory if you feel brave...